Thermodynamics of Living Systems

 night, we may apply equation 7-2 as follows:

-Sr is the total
+where Sr is the total

 entropy change associated with this irreversible heat flow, T1 is